kreid333/employee-tracker/README.md

 ## Usage

 The user must run 'node index.js' in order to start their local server.
-This will then open up a prompt in the temrinal which allows the user to do the three baic functions of this application, as mentioned in the [Description](#description).
+This will then open a prompt in the temrinal which allows the user to do the three baic functions of this application, as mentioned in the [Description](#description).

 ## Credits